team-arnold/nosh/README.md

 **ALERT: For "The Arnold way" to work your workspace will be: ~/projects That is were you will pull down your projects**

+* There are som usefull scripts in this repo, check them out!

 ### Install Nosh
 * Follow the [install instructions](https://github.com/team-arnold/nosh#nodestream-shell)